 The Agriculture and Related Agencies appropriations bill includes all of USDA (except the Forest Service), plus the Food and Drug Administration and the Commodity Futures Trading Commission.
-On June 22, 2006, the Senate Appropriations Committee reported the FY2007 agriculture appropriations bill (H.R.
+The full House passed the FY2007 agriculture appropriations bill on May 23, 2006 (H.R.
+5384, H.Rept.
+109-463).
+On June 22, 2006, the Senate Appropriations Committee reported its version (H.R.
 5384, S.Rept.
 109-266).
-The full House passed its version on May 23, 2006 (H.R.
-5384, H.Rept.
-109-463).
-Because a final bill has not been enacted, a continuing resolution is providing funds through December 8, 2006 (P.L.
-109-369).
+The full Senate took up the bill on December 5, 2006, but only to consider a crop disaster amendment, which was defeated.
+Because a final bill has not been enacted, a continuing resolution (P.L.
+109-383) is providing funds for agriculture-related agencies through February 15, 2007, at the lower of either the FY2006 level or the House-passed level in H.R.
+5384.

-The Senate-reported bill provides a total of \$94.6 billion, \$691 million (+0.7%) more than the \$93.9 billion House-passed bill.
+The House-passed bill provides a total of \$93.9 billion, \$691 million (-0.7%) less than the \$94.6 billion Senate-reported bill.
 In addition, the Senate-reported bill includes \$4 billion of emergency agricultural disaster assistance, which does not count against budgetary caps.
 The House bill has no disaster provisions.

-The Senate bill provides \$18.2 billion in "net" discretionary appropriations, \$391 million (+2.2%) more than the House bill, and is \$1.4 billion above FY2006.
-Because both bills limit certain mandatory programs, the "gross" amounts are higher.
-The Senate's \$18.7 billion "gross" discretionary subtotal is 1.5% more than the House's \$18.4 billion, and 0.8% above FY2006.
+The House bill provides \$17.8 billion in "net" discretionary appropriations, but because certain mandatory programs are limited, the "gross" discretionary amounts are higher.
+The House's \$18.4 billion "gross" discretionary subtotal is 1.5% less than the Senate's, and 0.7% less than in FY2006.